UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

     oc secrets link builder myGitHubsecret
     ```

-6. Add the secret to the `buildConfig` by editing the file using `oc edit`.
+6. Add the secret to the build by editing the `buildConfig` using `oc edit`.

     ```bash
-    oc edit bc/openshift-simple-monitor
+    oc edit bc/my-app-name
     ```

     Within the editor, add the secret to the `source` section, for example: